 The key is – how should your business define an Opportunity, and when should we convert a Lead into one?
 Well, this will differ for every business, and will depend largely on your sales cycle, as well s your customer’s buying cycles.

 One of the recommendations we give to our clients is to have a fairly rigorous standard for Opportunity conversion.
 While we want to move Leads out of the Lead category fairly soon, we don’t have to create an Opportunity.
 They can simply become Accounts and Contacts, with the potential to create an Opportunity at a later date.
-At a minimum, an Opportunity needs to have the following (our rules – not Salesforce.com’s): A projected Close date; a projected amount of revenue; Competitors being considered for the project; the final decision maker; the business challenge being solved.
+At a minimum, an Opportunity needs to have the following (our rules – not Salesforce.com’s, and perhaps not yours): A projected Close date; a projected amount of revenue; Competitors being considered for the project; the final decision maker; the business challenge being solved.

 VP, Business Development, LeadingAge